 The badger totem is a helpful symbol for manifesting things in your life that the badger symbolizes.
 This includes improving your work ethic and your resolve.
 It also includes fortifying those things in your life that make you feel secure.
 In addition, the badger totem is conducive for building both friendships and synergistic partnerships with people who have gifts and skill sets that are complementary to yours.

-Celtic Badger Symbolism
+Celtic Badger Meaning

 The Celts had a number of superstitions when it came to badgers.
 Like cats, badgers were seen as symbols of both good luck and bad.
 For example, a badger crossing an area you just passed was considered good luck.
 However, if one passed in front of you, it was a sign of bad luck, and even possibly death.